Blog Layout

-Redundancy Law Resources:
+Redundancy Law in Ireland

 For most employers citing redundancy, they will need to demonstrate that there have been significant changes in the direction of the business, closure of all or particular parts of the business, or significant changes in how the business operates.